ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 * If "cross traffic" that also traverses part or all of the same path topology increases or decreases, especially if this new "cross traffic" is "inelastic", and does not, itself, respond to indications of path congestion.

-In order to recognize that a path carrying streaming media is "not behaving the way it normally does", having an expected baseline that describes "the way it normally does" is fundamental.
-Analytics that aid in that recognition can be more or less sophisticated, and can be as simple as noticing that the apparent round trip times for media traffic carried over TCP transport on some paths are suddenly and significantly longer than usual.
-Passive monitors can detect changes in the elapsed time between the acknowledgements for specific TCP segments from a TCP receiver, since TCP octet sequence numbers and acknowledgements for those sequence numbers are "carried in the clear", even if the TCP payload itself is encrypted.
+In order to recognize that a path carrying streaming media is not behaving the way it normally does, having an expected baseline that describes the way it normally does is fundamental.
+Analytics that aid in that recognition can be more or less sophisticated and can be as simple as noticing that the apparent round trip times for media traffic carried over TCP transport on some paths are suddenly and significantly longer than usual.
+Passive monitors can detect changes in the elapsed time between the acknowledgements for specific TCP segments from a TCP receiver since TCP octet sequence numbers and acknowledgements for those sequence numbers are carried in the clear, even if the TCP payload itself is encrypted.
 See {{tcp-behavior}} for more information.

-As transport protocols evolve to encrypt their transport header fields, one side effect of increasing encryption is that the kind of passive monitoring, or even "performance enhancement" ({{RFC3135}}) that was possible with the older transport protocols (UDP, described in {{udp-behavior}} and TCP, described in {{tcp-behavior}}) is no longer possible with newer transport protocols such as QUIC (described in {{quic-behavior}}).
-The IETF has specified a "latency spin bit" mechanism in Section 17.4 of {{RFC9000}} to allow passive latency monitoring from observation points on the network path throughout the duration of a connection, but currently chartered work in the IETF is focusing on end-point monitoring and reporting, rather than on passive monitoring.
+As transport protocols evolve to encrypt their transport header fields, one side effect of increasing encryption is the kind of passive monitoring, or even "performance enhancement" ({{RFC3135}}) that was possible with the older transport protocols (UDP, described in {{udp-behavior}} and TCP, described in {{tcp-behavior}}) is no longer possible with newer transport protocols such as QUIC (described in {{quic-behavior}}).
+The IETF has specified a "latency spin bit" mechanism in Section 17.4 of {{RFC9000}} to allow passive latency monitoring from observation points on the network path throughout the duration of a connection, but currently chartered work in the IETF is focusing on endpoint monitoring and reporting, rather than on passive monitoring.

 One example is the "qlog" mechanism {{I-D.ietf-quic-qlog-main-schema}}, a protocol-agnostic mechanism used to provide better visibility for encrypted protocols such as QUIC ({{I-D.ietf-quic-qlog-quic-events}}) and for HTTP/3 ({{I-D.ietf-quic-qlog-h3-events}}).

 ## Path Requirements {#pathreq}

-The bitrate requirements in {{scaling}} are per end-user actively consuming a media feed, so in the worst case, the bitrate demands can be multiplied by the number of simultaneous users to find the bandwidth requirements for a delivery path with that number of users downstream.
-For example, at a node with 10,000 downstream users simultaneously consuming video streams, approximately 80 Gbps might be necessary in order for all of them to get typical content at 1080p resolution.
+The bitrate requirements in {{scaling}} are per end user actively consuming a media feed, so in the worst case, the bitrate demands can be multiplied by the number of simultaneous users to find the bandwidth requirements for a delivery path with that number of users downstream.
+For example, at a node with 10,000 downstream users simultaneously consuming video streams, approximately 80 Gbps might be necessary for all of them to get typical content at 1080p resolution.

 However, when there is some overlap in the feeds being consumed by end users, it is sometimes possible to reduce the bandwidth provisioning requirements for the network by performing some kind of replication within the network.
-This can be achieved via object caching with delivery of replicated objects over individual connections, and/or by packet-level replication using multicast.
+This can be achieved via object caching with the delivery of replicated objects over individual connections and/or by packet-level replication using multicast.

 To the extent that replication of popular content can be performed, bandwidth requirements at peering or ingest points can be reduced to